 Our medical humanities research group supports this definition by involving a variety of disciplinary experts working in research that spans the social, historical and cultural dimensions of health, illness and medical practice.
 By exploring experience, knowledge and practice in context, our research aim to enrich our understanding of the historical and culturally contingent aspects of health and medical practice.
 The intersection of medicine and culture, seen in an interdisciplinary perspective, is our unifying mark.
 Our research is currently concentrated on the following topics:

-- Lay experiences of health, illness and medical practice, and changing concepts of health and illness in contemporary society
+- Lay experiences of health, illness and medical practice, and changing concepts of health and illness

-- Sociology of diagnosis in relation to contested chronic conditions
+- Sociology of diagnosis

 - Philosophy of medicine and ethics